Best Deal For The Turkey Citizenship By Investment

 So it is in their interest to claim that citizenship can be obtained in “90 days” or “3 months”.
 But is it true?

 Finally, at the end of this article, I’ll show you the best way to obtain citizenship by investment in Turkey, which involves buying great value local real estate as opposed to overpriced new developments.

 How do you qualify for the the Citizenship by Investment programme in Turkey?

 - You deposit $500,000 in a Turkish bank (and can even earn interest) for three years

 - You invest $400,000 in Turkish real estate and must keep it for at least three years.
 It can be new apartments, second hand apartments, or a combination of a few small apartments.
-The best deal to obtain the citizenship by investment in Turkey is by far buy buying on the secondary market.
-More on this later,
+The best deal to obtain citizenship by investment in Turkey is by far by buying on the secondary market.
+More on this later.

 Step 1 – Obtaining the Certificate of Conformity

-All the information concerning the real estate transaction(s) or bank deposit are then sent to a sworn expert/appraiser who must appraise the value of the investment.
-For real estate, typically you might want to invest a little more than the $250,000 in case the appraiser were to have a slightly lower estimate, or in case the Turkish Lira were to depreciate in the meantime.
+All the information concerning the real estate transaction(s) or bank deposit is then sent to a sworn expert/appraiser who must appraise the value of the investment.
+For real estate, typically you might want to invest a little more than the $250,000 in case the appraiser was to have a slightly lower estimate, or in case the Turkish Lira was to depreciate in the meantime.
 Build a margin of safety.